pedropaf/saas-ecom/README.md

 This project is available in NuGet, the recommended way to install it is:

-1. Create a new MVC 5 project that uses Individual accounts.
+Create a new MVC 5 project that uses Individual accounts.
+Then install this NuGet Package:
-2. Install this NuGet Package

     PM> Install-Package SaasEcom.FrontEnd -Pre

-After installing the package, edit the file "IdentityModels.cs":
+After installing the package, edit the file "IdentityModels.cs"

     public class ApplicationUser : SaasEcomUser
     {